auserafim/auserafim/README.md

 Working Areas:

-- Development of real-world applications for data visualization.
+- Development of scalable real-world applications with JavaScript.
 - Data analysis for behavioral prediction.

 🌐 Always open to collaborations and new ideas!